The Four Modules of DBT

 1. Live your life like water:

 Why water?
-Water is the strongest and softest substance in the world, you can never use a knife and cut the liquid form of water in half, you will hardly see water going upstream by itself, yet water always finds its way out!
-Water will never have a head on collision with someone.
-Water is humble, gentle and wise.
-Let’s me ask you, what are you made of?
+Water is the strongest and softest substance in the world, you can never use a knife and cut the liquid form of water in half, you will never see water going upstream by itself, yet water always finds its way out!
+Water will never have a head-on collision with someone.
+Water is humble, gentle, and wise.
+Let me ask you, what are you made of?
 Yes!
 Water!
 73% of the body weight of an infant is water.
-Live your life like water, accept the reality and love what is.
+Live your life like water, accept the reality, and love what is.
 It’s a guarantee that you will live a life that is happy and peaceful.

 2. Be present:

 The definition of Zen is that “There is no reality outside of here and now.”
-When you spend the current moment and get stuck in the past or the future, your life is slipping right in front of you.
-I remember in 1988, when I saw my mom lying on the hospital bed and being paralyzed from a stroke.
+When you spend the current moment stuck in the past or the future, your life is slipping away right in front of you.
+I remember in 1988 when I saw my mom lying on a hospital bed, paralyzed from a stroke.
 I realized that there was not much difference between my mom and me.
-Physically she was paralyzed from head to toe and all she could do was blink her eyes.
-Emotionally and spiritually I was paralyzed, because I couldn’t help keep going to the past and future, and the consequence of that was feeling completely helpless and powerless.
+Physically she was paralyzed from head to toe, and all she could do was blink her eyes.
+Emotionally and spiritually, I was paralyzed because I couldn’t help but keep going to the past and the future, and the consequence of that was feeling completely helpless and powerless.
 This eye-opening experience inspired me to create this tool to help you be present.
 I call it “3 boxes”.

-If you use this moment and focus on your past and/or your future, you are creating a life that is absolutely delusional because, “there is no reality outside of here and now.”
+If you use this moment and focus on your past and/or your future, you are creating a life that is delusional because “There is no reality outside of here and now.”
 So, why would you create a life that is delusional?
 Why would you choose to spend time being paralyzed?
-Do you have power to choose to be present?”
+Do you have the power to choose to be present?
 Yes!
 Absolutely yes!

-Over the years, I have searched for the secret of happiness and I have discovered: the secret of happiness is actually linked to living a meaningful life.
+Over the years, I have searched for the secret of happiness, and I have discovered that the secret of happiness is linked to living a meaningful life.
 With everything I have learned in my life, my conclusion for the meaning of life is: All of us are here on the earth to learn the following three things: love, forgive and create.
-We are here to learn how to love ourselves and others, forgive ourselves and others, and take full responsibility to create a life just the way we want it!
+We are here to learn how to love ourselves and others, forgive ourselves and others, and to take full responsibility to create a life just the way we want it!

-Now, we have chosen not to waste our time focusing on the things that are out of our control, we get to focus on the things absolutely under our control.
+Now that we have chosen not to waste our time focusing on the things that are outside of our control, we get to focus on the things that are absolutely under our control.
 What are the things that will bring us happiness?
-Love, forgive and create the life just the way we want it!
+Love, forgive, and create the life just the way we want it!